-After living in Bangalore for almost 8 long years if someone says that he haven’t been to Kerala, getting weird looks from others is the most natural thing to expect.
+After living in Bangalore for almost 8 long years if someone says that he has not been to Kerala, getting weird looks from others would be the most obvious thing to expect.
 Kerala is one of the first places that comes to one’s mind when you are planning a trip to South India, if you are from the North.
 And for those like us who live/d in the southern part of the country, it is one of the most popular destinations.
 From culture & history to food and from delightful backwaters & house-boats to beautiful beaches, Kerala has everything to please your soul.
 And yes, not to forget the centuries’ old lush green tea gardens with the rustic colonial touch about them.

 Gorgeous Tea Gardens of Munnar, Kerala